irshad/My-Portfolio/README.md

 ## Contributing

 Development happens in the open on GitHub.
-We're thankful to the community for contributing any improvements.

 <table>
   <tbody>
     <tr>